 If you're a "qualified alien," you should be eligible for SSDI benefits if you're:

-However, you must file for SSDI benefits within seven years of being granted that "qualified alien" status.
+You must file for SSDI benefits within seven years of being granted "qualified alien" status.
 If you fall under this category and can show that you've made a good faith effort to become a United States citizen within seven years, the government might give you two more years beyond the seven-year limit to file your paperwork.

 Besides the categories of "qualified aliens" listed above, certain other noncitizens may be eligible for SSDI benefits under specific exceptions.